department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/predischarge-claim/quick-start.md

 <div class="call-out" markdown="0">

 ### Can I file a Quick Start claim?
-You can file a Quick Start claim if you're a Servicemember on full-time active duty (including a member of the National Guard, Reserve, or Coast Guard) and
+You can file a Quick Start claim if you're a Servicemember on full-time active duty (including a member of the National Guard, Reserve, or Coast Guard) and both of these are true:
 -	You have a known separation date (the date you'll be ending your active military service), **and**
 -	Your separation date is within the next 1 to 59 days